digital-entropy/yalr/readme.md

 }
 ```

-##### Using Controller
+### Using Controller

-From create route command, we know we can pass the controller namespace.
-The created controller will show up in the
+When creating a route with the controller option, the controller class will be referenced in a controller method:
-route class as a controller method.

 ```php
 <?php